sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 One might want to *weaken the pre-conditions*, so that the method accepts/is able to handle more situations.
 To that aim, we can remove a pre-condition as the method itself can handle the situation where the pre-condition would be false.
-This makes the method more generally applicable, but is also increases its complexity.
+This makes the method more generally applicable, but also increases its complexity.
 The method always has to check some extra things to handle the cases that could had been pre-conditions.
 Finding the balance between the number of pre-conditions and complexity of the method is part of designing the system.